-In Mississippi regulations, communities that may house people with dementia in memory care units are called “personal care homes.”
-They are divided into two categories:
+In Mississippi, communities that house people with dementia in memory care units are called “personal care homes”.
+They are divided into two categories of facilities:

-– Residential living: may not house people who are non-ambulatory, meaning they cannot evacuate on their own in an emergency
+– Residential living who may not house a patient that is non-ambulatory, meaning they cannot evacuate on their own in an emergency.

-– Assisted living: may admit non-ambulatory residents who have advanced dementia, so long as the home can adequately care for the person based on a medical assessment (see Admissions below)
+– Assisted living who may admit non-ambulatory residents who have advanced dementia as long as their medical evaluation supports that the home can care for them.

-All assisted and residential living homes provide room and board, food, and laundry and housekeeping services, as well as assistance with activities of daily living (ADLs) like eating and dressing.
+All assisted and residential living homes provide room and board, meals, laundry, housekeeping services and assistance with activities of daily living like eating and dressing.

 Memory care in Mississippi is regulated by the state’s Department of Health.
-There are 30 personal care homes licensed to admit residents with dementia in the state.
-There are also many other options in the adjacent states.
+There are about 30 personal care homes licensed to admit residents with dementia in the state.
+There are also many other options in nearby states.
 For free help finding the right memory care for your family’s needs and budget regardless of state, click here.

-Mississippi’s costs are below the national average for memory care of about $5,000 per month, and some of its neighbors are affordable as well.
-West of the delta, Arkansas is one of the country’s least expensive places for memory care, at about $3,780 per month on average.
-Also west, Louisiana costs are roughly equal to Mississippi’s, at $4,360 per month and $52,320 annually.
-And to the east, Alabama averages less than $4,000 for memory care, at about $3,890 per month.
-(Tuscaloosa, for example, is only an hour from eastern Mississippi and costs about $3,500 per month for memory care.)
-This means that while there are fewer memory care communities in Mississippi than other states, affordable options may still be available if you’re willing to cross the state’s borders.
+The national average for memory care is $5,448 per month.
+Mississippi’s costs are below that along with some of its neighbors.
+West of the delta, Arkansas is one of the country’s least expensive places for memory care averaging $4,564 per month.
+Louisiana costs $4,527 per month.
+And to the east, Alabama averages $4,233 for memory care.
+Tuscaloosa, for example, is only an hour from eastern Mississippi and costs $3,828 per month for memory care.
+This means that while there are fewer memory care communities in Mississippi, affordable options may still be available if you’re willing to cross the state’s borders.

-Within 30 days prior to admission, every resident in Mississippi memory care must be assessed medically to determine whether the fit is appropriate, because these communities may not admit someone whose needs cannot be met there.
-Medical evaluations must then be performed annually.
+Before moving in, every resident in Mississippi memory care must be assessed medically to determine whether the fit is appropriate.
+Facilities may not admit someone whose needs cannot be met there.
+Medical evaluations must be updated annually.

 These assessments are usually performed by a medical professional who works for the residence.
-The cost may be included in the base rate, or the residence may charge a “community fee” that covers the assessment and other up-front details like deep cleaning the new resident’s room.
+The cost may be included in the base rate, or the residence may charge a community fee that covers the assessment and other up-front details like deep cleaning the new resident’s room.
 Community fees usually run between $1,500 and $2,500.
-It is possible, but not typical, that an assessment will need to be performed by your loved one’s doctor at personal expense.
-When interviewing potential memory care homes to move into, ask exactly what the process is for assessment.
+When interviewing potential memory care homes to move into, ask exactly what the assessment process is.

 Admissions agreements must be provided to every resident, and include the following information: